What, exactly, were women liberated from?

 Basically, Rachel explores the occult roots of the women's liberation movement in the early 1900s, the hidden history of the important feminists and esoteric beliefs of key players, both men and women.

-The book utterly rips apart the whole thing, highlighting how it has had a negative impact on women's stability and identity, as well as men's.
+The book rips apart the whole thing, highlighting how it has had a negative impact on women's stability and identity, as well as men's.

 Think of it like this: